fbrightw/fbrightw/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning JavaScript, React

+At the moment I am studying at [ecole42](https://42.fr) and working in SberTech

 <!---
 fbrightw/fbrightw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.